fethicandan/MCStF/README.md

 # MCStF
 Maximum Correntropy Student's T Filter

+# MCKF
-Maximum Crrentrop Kalman Filter is wrriten in Python and Matlab.
+Maximum Correntropy Kalman Filter is wrriten in Python and Matlab.
+Maximum Correntropy Student's T Filter is wrriten in Python and Matlab.

 If you want to use your academic project, please cite to us.